See voting systems to read about other voting and tally methods.

 Voters select one candidate or option from a list of available choices.

 This system is used for a wide variety of voting situations including:

 Single Vacancy Contest

 The candidate, or options, with the highest percentage of votes among the counted ballots, is declared the winner.
-For elections with 2 or more candidates, a winning a majority of the total ballots is not required to win.
-For example, in a 3-person content, a candidate with only 40% of the total ballots, would still be declared the winner if the other other two candidates received 25% and 35% of the total ballots.
+For votes with 2 or more candidates, winning a majority of the total ballots is not required to win.
+For example, in a 3-person content, a candidate with only 40% of the total ballots, would still be declared the winner if the other two candidates received 25% and 35% of the total ballots.